Turksat46/open-dashboard-desktop/README.md

 ## THIS IS A WORK-IN-PROGRESS

-It currently doesn't show any information, just that it wants to be connected with a device
+It currently shows data in a broken matter

 BIG TO-DO'S:
-- Communicate with mobile device via USB
+- Implementation of open::API
-- Communication with Wi-Fi or Bluetooth with own protocol for fast data delivery
+- Serialization of data delivery
 -

 This is a Kotlin Multiplatform project targeting Desktop (JVM).